yasenstar/ArchiMate_SABSA/06_Modeling_Contextual_Security_Architecture/README.md

 ### 6.1.3 Business Service, Interface, and Service Level Agreements

 - Business Layer services need a distinct property set when they are offered through human interfaces.
+- SLA is using `Contract` element, a bespoke `Requirement`/`Constraint` may also be used where a simple property is insufficient.
+- `Business Service`s may be offered via multiple interfaces (`Business Interface`)

 ## 6.2 Business Risk

+Risk, threats, vulnerabilities, and opportunities can be modeled at the Business and Strategy level using the orthodox ArchiMate approach discussed in [Chapter 4.3](../04_Align_SABSA_and_ArchiMate_Framework/README.md#43-risk--security-modeling-in-the-archimet-specification)

 ## 6.3 Business Process/Function/Interaction